digicatapult/sqnc-documentation/docs/tokenModels/bestPractice.md

 ## Versioning

 All tokens have a `version` metadata key with an integer value e.g. `version: '5'`. `version` makes it possible to change the structure of an in-use token type without invalidating that type's historical tokens on the chain.
-For example, to add an additional `role_key` to a token that's existed for some time at `version: '0'`:
+For example, to add an additional `role_key` to a token of type `X` that's existed for some time at `version: '0'`:

 - Create a `version: '1'` model with the new `role_key`.
-- Create a migration transaction for updating a token from `version: 0` -> `version: 1`.
+- Create a migration transaction for updating a `X` tokens from `version: 0` -> `version: 1`.
-- Create migration transactions for any other token types that are affected by the version bump.
+- Create migration transactions for any other token types that are affected by a structural change to `X` tokens.
-- Run migrations.
+- Run migrations in a single batch of transactions to bump all versions of affected tokens at once.

+This method of versioning keeps the chain as clean as possible while keeping token churn minimal. `sudo` can always be used to rollback or clean up mistakes.